ambercouch/ac-custom-loop-shortcode/readme.txt

 == Description ==

-Easily display posts, pages, or custom post types in content areas using a customizable shortcode.
-Display your latest posts, group by taxonomies, or use custom templates with Timber for Twig support.
+Easily display posts, pages, custom post types or taxonomy terms in content areas using a customizable shortcode.
+Display your latest posts, group by taxonomies, display your post tags or categories, use custom templates with Timber for Twig support.

 == Installation ==